Syed Modi: Aftermath

 Shortly after being released for lack of evidence, Modi's widow, Ameeta, married her long-time lover, Sanjay Singh.
 This marriage received sensational reportage in the press and became front-page news in India.
 Sanjay Singh's wife, Garima Singh, read of the wedding in the newspapers and filed a case in court stating that she had never been divorced from her husband and praying that the court declare his second marriage invalid (due to bigamy) and order restitution of her conjugal rights.
 Investigation revealed that Sanjay Singh had obtained a decree of divorce by stating a wrong address as his wife's residence.
 He had given the address of one of his several houses for that purpose, although Garima had not lived in that house for many years.
 The court had sent notice after notice to the wrong address, had received no response, and had granted an ex-parte divorce because the respondent had not appeared in court despite repeated summons.
 It appears that the court notices had been received at the wrong address by an associate of Sanjay Singh and had then been simply destroyed.

 After Garima Singh filed her case, the sessions court heard the matter and, following a police report, set aside the order of divorce, thus invalidating the marriage of Sanjay Singh and Ameeta Modi.
 However, no criminal proceedings could be initiated against Sanjay Singh, because Garima Singh had in fact lived in the said house during the early years of her marriage, and it was not wholly impossible that she had received and ignored the summons.
 It was her word against his.
 Sanjay Singh then filed an appeal in the High Court, as also a fresh plea for divorce in the district court.
 Both of these cases are still pending in the courts over 20 years later (as of 2016).
 Meanwhile, Ameeta Modi and Sanjay Singh have been cohabiting for all intents and purposes as husband and wife.
 They have no children except Aakanksha, who has been formally adopted by Sanjay Singh.

 Due to the sensational revelations and public and legal shenanigans, Sanjay Singh had to take a prolonged sabbatical from his political career.
 However, he not only returned to politics but also introduced Ameeta into the field.
-Modi's widow has stood for election to the state assembly from Amethi, which was formerly ruled by Sanjay Singh's family.
+Modi's widow has stood for election to the state assembly from Amethi, which was formerly ruled by the family that adopted Sanjay Singh.